francoisgeorgy/react-mobx-example/README.md

         setTheme: action
     });

-Context:
+### Context:

     import {ThemeStore} from "../stores/theme-store";
     export const storesContext = React.createContext({
         themeStore: new ThemeStore()
     });

+The context will be used in the hook below.

-Hook:
+### Hook:

     import { storesContext } from '../contexts'
     export const useStores = () => React.useContext(storesContext);

+The hook will be used in the functional components.

-Functional component fully observed:
+### Functional component fully observed:

     import {observer} from 'mobx-react'
     import {useStores} from '../hooks/use-stores'